-Hindi Advertisements in Tamil Newspapers: Does it Make Sense?
+Hindi Advertisements in Non-Hindi Newspapers: Does it Make Sense?
+(Hindi Advertisements in Tamil Newspapers)

 Advertisements in Hindi appeared in some Tamil newspapers published and sold in Tamil Nadu in 2006.
 Why would any reasonable business place advertisements in Hindi in Tamil newspapers in a state where very few people know Hindi?